psalire/Distributed-Hash-Cracker/README.md

 (WIP)

-Divides and distributes a search space among clients to brute force crack hashes.
+Divides and distributes a search space among clients to brute force crack hashes, multi-threaded on the CPU.

 ## Dependencies